 Gerard Manley Hopkins (1844-1889)

-Raised in Perth, Western Australia, he holds a Master’s degree in Philosophy from the University of Liverpool, focusing on Nietzsche and Klee, and is a PhD candidate in Art History at Humboldt Universität Berlin.
-After living in Berlin, Germany from 2017 to 2024, Booth moved away from the city to the forests of Western Massachusetts in 2025 to lead a reclusive life in nature and focus on family, contemplation and artistic work.
+Raised in Perth, Western Australia, Booth studied Philosophy and German before completing a Master’s degree in Philosophy of Art and Aesthetics at the University of Liverpool, focusing on Nietzsche and Paul Klee.
+He later undertook doctoral research in Art History at Humboldt Universität zu Berlin.
+After living in Berlin from 2017 to 2024, he relocated to New England to devote himself more fully to family life, contemplation, and artistic practice.

 This website uses cookies to improve your experience.